SCBee/robotics/README.md

 # hand-tracking-arduino

-This is a small little project that incorporates something I learned recently.
+This is a small little project that incorporates ML and Arduino.
 I have been exploring computer vision with Python and Arduino and it's grown to become one of my favorite topics because of how interactive it is!

+Recently, a couple of my friends have started programming and they wanted to do a project similar to those floating around on social media of controlling robots using hand gestures.
+Helping them inspired this project that I hope to give them and others a simple base-of-sorts to kickstart their projects!

 ### Functionality